-- Type of License The License shall be exclusive/non-exclusive.
-The Institute retains/shall not retain its right to license the Invention to third parties.
-The Institute retains/shall not retain its right to use the Invention for the purposes of education, research, and development with no limitations. - Territory of License The entire territory of exclusive rights/exclusions of countries from the entire territory of exclusive rights/selection of countries

-- Term of License The License shall be granted for the life of exclusive rights/selection of validity period - Use of Invention The Institute shall grant to the Licensee the right to use the Invention by any methods, not contradicting the applicable law/Specifying the method of use - Right to sublicense The License shall be entitled to sublicense the Invention to its affiliates subject to prior written notice to the Institute/Specifying the sublicense conditions - Withdrawal The Institute shall have a right to withdraw from the LA provided that either: The Licensee failed in revenue generation after \\\\\\ years from its incorporation; and/or in case of the Licensee delay to calculate, evidence and/or pay the License fee for more than [\\\\\\] days.
-For the purpose of this clause failure in /revenue generation shall mean that the Licensee revenue after \\\\\\ years from its incorporation will be less than [\\\\\\] USD. - other terms and conditions.
+- Type of License The License shall be exclusive / non-exclusive.
+The Institute retains / shall not retain its right to license the Invention to third parties.
+The Institute retains / shall not retain its right to use the Invention for the purposes of education, research and development with no limitations. - Territory of License The entire territory of exclusive rights / exclusions of countries from the entire territory of exclusive rights / selection of countries - Term of License The License shall be granted for the life of exclusive rights / selection of validity period - Use of Invention The Institute shall grant to the Licensee the right to use the Invention by any methods, not contradicting the applicable law / Specifying the method of use - Right to sublicense The License shall be entitled to sublicense the Invention to its affiliates subject to prior written notice to the Institute / Specifying the sublicense conditions - License fee For the term of the License the License shall undertake to pay the Institute % of the License annual revenue not later than [] days after the end of each calendar year.
+The Parties agreed that provided that the License's total annual revenue for the first, second and third calendar years will be less than USD, the License fee for such a 3-year period shall be fixed to USD.
+The Parties agree that the License shall be obliged to pay the above-mentioned lump sum of the Licensee fee for the above-mentioned period irrespective of the Institute's right of withdrawal.
+The Licensee revenue shall be calculated on and evidenced by its accounting and financial statements as applicable under its laws of incorporation.
+The total amount of all the license fees should not exceed USD.
+When reaching this amount license fees are equal to 0 (zero), but the license continues to be granted to the Licensee. - Withdrawal The Institute shall have a right to withdraw from the LA provided that either: The Licensee failed in revenue generation after years from its incorporation; and/or in case of the Licensee delay to calculate, evidence and/or pay the License fee for more than [] days.
+For the purpose of this clause failure in /revenue generation shall mean that the Licensee revenue after years from its incorporation will be less than [] USD. - other terms and conditions.

-The validity period of this LOI is \\\\ years.
+The validity period of this LOI is years.